-Saudi Arabia World Cup 2018 Standings
+Saudi Arabia's World Cup 2022 Standings

-Saudi Arabia barely scraped through to the World Cup and are one of the lowest-ranked nations.
+Saudi Arabia barely scraped through to the World Cup and is one of the lowest-ranked nations.
 They have had all sorts of issues with management and mentioned above, and have a poor record in the competition.
 They are not predicted to do too much in Russia, although the fact that they appear alongside the hosts, who aren't ranked too highly, and Egypt, who are making just their third appearance, gives them an outside chance of progressing to the Round of 16.

 Sports Interaction are offering odds of +700 to be eliminated at the Round of 16 stage, which is likely as they should face either Spain or Portugal on the off chance they qualify from Group A. We feel that there are much better (and more likely) bets on offer and don't recommend placing a wager on the Saudis in this market - perhaps try the head to head fixtures, particularly in the game against Egypt.

-Saudi Arabia Squad & Key Players
+Saudi Arabia's Squad & Key Players

-All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalised until the first week of June, just days prior to the tournament start date.
-We will update you when the team sheets are announced, but first let's take a look at some of the most important players in the Saudi Arabian team and who we think will play a big part in the competition.
+All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalized until the first week of June, just days prior to the tournament start date.
+We will update you when the team sheets are announced, but first, let's take a look at some of the most important players in the Saudi Arabian team and who we think will play a big part in the competition.

-Nawaf Al Abed (Winger / Attacking Midfielder)
+Nawaf Al-Abed (Winger / Attacking Midfielder)

 Hazaa Al-Hazaa (Striker)

 It has taken a while for Al-Hazaa to find consistent form, although it appears as though this may be the breakthrough season for the Al-Ettifaq frontman.
-His 2017/18 season has featured plenty of goals and assists to date, and after nine games in the Saudi domestic league he was averaging a goal or assist every 79 minutes.
+His 2017/18 season has featured plenty of goals and assists to date, and after nine games in the Saudi domestic league, he was averaging a goal or assist every 79 minutes.
 This form led to his recent call-up to the national squad, and he managed a goal on debut in a 5-2 win over Jamaica.

 The Coach - Juan Antonio Pizzi

-Saudi Arabia have gone through a lot of managers.
+Saudi Arabia has gone through a lot of managers.
 And when we say a lot, we mean it.
 Since the team first made an appearance in 1957, the Green Falcons have had a whopping 56 changes in management and have covered half the globe in the process.
 The revolving door policy of the Saudi Arabian Football Federation is best summed up by the appointment of Nasser Al-Johar on five separate occasions between 2000 and 2010.

-Saudi Arabia are already onto their third manager in 2017 - Bert van Marwijk finished up in September despite leading the nation to their first World Cup in twelve years, while replacement Edgardo Bauza lasted just two months before being sacked.
+Saudi Arabia is already onto their third manager in 2017 - Bert van Marwijk finished up in September despite leading the nation to their first World Cup in twelve years, while replacement Edgardo Bauza lasted just two months before being sacked.

-Juan Antonio Pizzi is now at the helm after resigning from his role as Chile national manager.
+Juan Antonio Pizzi is now at the helm after resigning from his role as Chile's national manager.
 While he managed a Confederations Cup final appearance, he failed to see the South Americans through to the 2018 World Cup and left as a consequence.
 He is yet to pick a squad for Saudi Arabia so we will need to wait and see what he does with the team in the March friendlies.

-Latest Saudi Arabian Lineup
+Latest Saudi Arabia's Lineup

 Saudi Arabia's latest international was played against Bulgaria on November 13th, 2017.
 The full lineup was as follows: